 The market and customer behavior might be slightly changing with time.
 So, after creating your ICP, you’ll be making updates from time to time to ensure your ideal client description is always relevant.

-And if you need to accompany your ICP with a reliable set of tools for effective lead generation and outreach, Snov.io is always ready to help.
+And if you need to accompany your ICP with a reliable set of tools for effective email search and email verification, Snov.io is always ready to help.